-As noted by the U.S. Geological Survey, droughts have increased with climate change, and thus all over Mexico, even eliminating an entire natural habitat for the axolotl, Lake Texaco.
-This leaves Lake Xochimilco as the singular natural habitat for the axolotl, with no telling how long until it dries up, per Earthday.org.
+As the U.S. Geological Survey notes, droughts have increased with climate change, and thus, all over Mexico, even eliminating an entire natural habitat for the axolotl, Lake Texaco.
+This leaves Lake Xochimilco as the singular natural habitat for the axolotl, per Earthday.org.

 The axolotl has been studied for its impressive ability to regrow tissues in the skin, muscles, heart, brain, etc., and its capacity to resist cancerous tissues.
-Because of its unique abilities, the axolotl was even considered in legends as Xototl, the Aztec god of fire and lightning, disguised as a salamander.
+Not to mention, axolotls have a condition called neoteny, which is the "ability to retain juvenile features in an adult animal," per Science Direct.

-Scientists believe the axolotl is crucial to regenerative medicine.
+Scientists believe the axolotl is crucial to studying regenerative medicine.

 A research article published in 2016 by the Department of Stem Cell and Regenerative Biology at Harvard University found that axolotls are able to regrow parts of their brain after injury, growing diverse sets of neurons.

 Their ability to regenerate parts of the brain, along with regrowing entire parts of their body with not so much as a scar, is deemed a superpower in the scientific world.

 According to an interview between the Boston Museum of Science and Fallon Durant, an axolotl researcher, scientists are studying axolotls to determine what parts of their DNA help them regenerate, and resist diseases like cancer.
 If this can be understood and replicated, it could be a game changer for human therapeutics.